mradenovic/reactnd-project-mobile-flashcards/README.md

 ## Develop (or review project)

+**Note: The app ws tested on iOS 12 and Android 10 through Expo Client App**

 The prefered way to work with the project is `yarn`, although `npm` will work too:

 * install all project dependencies with `yarn install`